Becavalier/Pacman-LM-Client/README.md

-# Pacman Game

-This README outlines the details of collaborating on this Ember application.
+# Pacmac - Lost in Maze

-A pacman game written in javascript with framework ember.js.
+A browser game written in javascript with framework ember.js.

 ## Prerequisites